SrivinaySridhar/NPTEL_db/README.md

 1. noc22-ce88
 2. noc22-ch46

+> Reason: The duration column could not be found for these two courses in the Assignment mapper file.
+The duration column of the database takes only `int` dtype and it cannot take null values, so these courses are dropped to avoid the error while inserting the courses.
+They can be manually inserted after ascertaining the right duration values.

 Run the clean_courses_2022.py with the following arguments:
 1. Path to the Course_details_2022.csv
 3. Path to the duration.csv